PrairieLearn/PrairieLearn/doc/dev-guide.md

 1. Top-level files and directories are:

         PrairieLearn/v2
         +-- config.json        # server configuration file (optional)
         +-- cron               # jobs to be periodically executed, one file per job
         |   +-- index.js       # entry point for all cron jobs
         |   `-- ...            # one JS file per cron job, executed by index.js
         +-- doc                # documentation
         +-- exampleCourse      # example content for a course +-- lib                # miscellaneous helper code
         +-- middlewares        # Express.js middleware, one per file
         +-- models             # DB table creation, one file per table
         |   +-- index.js       # entry point for all model initialization
         |   `-- ...            # one JS file per table, executed by index.js
         +-- package.json       # npm configuration file
         +-- pages              # one sub-dir per web page
         |   +-- partials       # EJS helper sub-templates
-        |   +-- adminHome     # all the code for the adminHome page
+        |   +-- instructorHome # all the code for the instructorHome page
         |   +-- userHome       # all the code for the userHome page
-        |   `-- ...           # other "admin" and "user" pages
+        |   `-- ...            # other "instructor" and "user" pages
         +-- public             # all accessible without access control
         |   +-- javascripts    # external packages only, no modificiations
         |   +-- localscripts   # all local site-wide JS
         |   `-- stylesheets    # all CSS, both external and local
         +-- question-servers   # one file per question type +-- schemas            # JSON schemas for input file formats +-- server.js          # top-level program
         +-- sprocs             # DB stored procedures, one per file
         |   +-- index.js       # entry point for all sproc initialization
         |   `-- ...            # one JS file per sproc, executed by index.js
         +-- sync               # code to load on-disk course config into DB `-- tests              # unit tests, currently unused

 ## Page generation